AhmedSu7/Humanoid-Interactive-Robot-Project-Plan/README.md

 # Humanoid-Interactive-Robot-Project-Plan

-This repsitory contains the required 5 tasks for the industrial engineers.
+This repsitory contains the required 5 tasks for the industrial engineers of the first week

 The project subject is : humanoid interactive robot.